Why your self-doubt is actually a good thing (and how to use it)

 You think your self-doubt is a problem.
-And you couldn’t be more wrong, Boo Boo.
+And you couldn’t be more wrong.

 Lemmee tell you why confidence can be totally overrated and your self-doubt is actually your BFF.